Get up to 40% OFF & Free Delivery

 attempts to escape

 It’s unclear why some puppies are more prone to separation anxiety than others.
 Most theorize that as the only attachment figure in a young dog’s life, puppies can feel unsafe or afraid if left alone.
-Older dogs may experience separation anxiety as a result of a lack of training or a past trauma.
+Older dogs may experience clinical separation anxiety due to a lack of training or past trauma, which is more intense and persistent than typical separation discomfort.
 Other triggers include life changes like a sudden switch in schedule, a new house, or the sudden absence of a family member.
+Young dogs and new puppies are particularly vulnerable to these changes and can develop separation anxiety as a result.
 Plus, each dog is different, just like humans, with some more clingy than others.

 One myth we cleared up in our debunking blog is that separation anxiety is caused by being too “nice” or spending “too much time” with your puppy.
 Recent studies have found that separation anxiety is not always based on “hyper attachment” of the dog to the owner, that even dogs that score lower in their attachment can suffer from anxiety when left alone.